 Loony.
 Coming from lunacy – a monthly periodic insanity, believed to be triggered by the moon’s cycle (remind you of anything?). 😐

 Spell check doesn’t even know what to do with the word perimenopause, it says it’s incorrectly spelled, but offers no correction or alternative … it doesn’t recognize it as a word!
 Just like no one talks about it or acknowledges it, not even spellcheck 😔.
-Why isn’t it ok to talk about it & why aren’t women steered in the direction of a book or a class or a support group, anything when they get close to 40, why don’t your older friends tell you what they went through?
+Why isn’t it ok to talk about it & why aren’t women steered in the direction of a book or a class or a support group when they get close to 40, why don’t your older friends tell you what they went through?
 Why is it taboo?
 At least now there’s the internet but it mostly just lists the symptoms, it doesn’t really say how awful it can be and that it can be worse for some than others.
-I love my doctor and she’s great, but even she didn’t forewarn me how bad it could be, she did say there’s a scale of 1-10 and some women “sail right through” at a 1-3, and in a relatively short amount of time and then there are others who it last for years, up to 10-12 and it AWFUL!
+I love my doctor and she’s great, but even she didn’t forewarn me how bad it could be, she did say there’s a scale of 1-10 and some women “sail right through” at a 1-3 and in a relatively short amount of time and then there are others who it can last for years, up to 10-12 and it’s AWFUL!
 She recently told me I’m an 8-10!
 I found there aren’t many resources that are in depth and most importantly honest about perimenopause until the book …

 “Moody Bitches: The Truth About the Drugs You’re Taking, the Sleep You’re Missing, the Sex You’re Not Having, and What’s Really Making You Crazy” by Julie Holland